surrealdb/surrealist/README.md

 While the web app provides a convenient and easy way to use Surrealist, the desktop app offers additional features such as an integrated database runner and offline support.

-## Download
+## Desktop App
 You can download the latest version of Surrealist Desktop from our [Releases](https://github.com/StarlaneStudios/Surrealist/releases) page.
+This version provides significantly more functionality over the web app, so it is considered the recommended way to use Surrealist.

-### Running on MacOS with versions v1.6.0 or newer
+### Running on MacOS
 Running Surrealist on MacOS is more complicated than on its Windows and Linux counterparts because our application is not signed.
 To run Surrealist on MacOS, please do the following:
 - Navigate to your desired release (v1.6.0 and newer)
 - Download the `surrealist-<version>-darwin.dmg` release file